neuerituale/PageTableNext/README.md

 ```

 ### Backend
-All elements are rendered in the backend as custom HTML elements (<ptn-content>).
+All elements are rendered in the backend as custom HTML elements (&lt;ptn-content&gt;).
 The styling is separated from the backend.
 This way, the rendering of your content elements is encapsulated and separated from the backend.
 You can use a different custom element
 [by extending the class "PtnContent"](#override_custom_element).